Private Interest Foundation Panama

 🏢 Corporate Law

-Costa Rica has a unified legal system—unlike the U.S.—making it easier to operate under consistent regulations.
+Costa Rica has a unified legal system—unlike the U.S.—which simplifies operating under consistent national regulations.

 Yes, but with restrictions.

-• Be subject to a tiered tax system
+• Being subject to a tiered tax regime under Law 9050

 Opening a Corporate Bank Account